Below are common credit card debt myths that many people have when facing financial problems.

 Taking real legal action to get the debt relief you need will end up helping your credit score.
 Consolidation without bankruptcy will hurt, not help your credit score.

 Credit Card Debt Myths #6: My Credit Score Will be Ruined if I Claim Bankruptcy

 Under today’s FICO scoring system, bankruptcy can help you improve your credit right away.
 It sounds like a paradox, but in fact, bankruptcy can end the cycle of bad credit.
 Making perfect minimum payments on your credit cards won’t result in long-term, perfect credit scores.
 Chances are, you are no longer able to make even the minimum payments on your credit cards, and even if you could, it might take you 25 years at your current interest rate to pay off even a modest balance with minimum payments.
 Bankruptcy, allows you the opportunity to end the cycle of debt, improve your credit and obtain a fresh financial start.

 - Your debt-to-income ratio

 - Your savings account balance

-Good lending and good borrowing that will work for you and not against you depends on your debt-to-income ratio and your bank account.
-A high credit score is a solid and attainable goal that can easily be recovered after bankruptcy, along with an improved debt-to-income ratio and increased savings.
-The key is to build a cushion and get your finances in order before incurring more debt without a well-conceived plan.
+Good lending and good borrowing that will work for you and not against you depends on your debt-to-income ratio and your savings.
+A high credit score is a solid and attainable goal that can easily be recovered after bankruptcy, through an improved debt-to-income ratio and increased savings.
+The key is to build a cushion and get your finances in order before incurring new debt without a well-conceived plan.